Karen people: Origins

-The Karen constitute the third largest ethnic population in Myanmar, after the Bamars and Shans.

-The Karen people live mostly in the hills bordering the eastern mountainous region and Irrawaddy delta of Myanmar, primarily in Kayin State (formerly Karen State), with some in Kayah State, southern Shan State, Ayeyarwady Region, Tanintharyi Region, Bago Division and in northern and western Thailand.

-The total number of Karen is difficult to estimate.
-The last reliable census of Myanmar was conducted in 1931.
-A 2006 Voice of America article cites an estimate of seven million Karen in Myanmar.
-There are another 400,000 Karen in Thailand, where they are by far the largest of the hill tribes.
-Others live in refugee camps in Thailand.

-Some Karen have left the refugee camps in Thailand to resettle elsewhere, including in North America, Australia, New Zealand, and Scandinavia.
-In 2011, the Karen diaspora population was estimated to be approximately 67,000.

-Political history
+Genetics

+Estimates suggest that the Karen began inhabiting what is now Myanmar approximately 2,500 years ago, migrating from regions that are now Mongolia and Tibet.
+They settled primarily in the hills bordering the eastern mountainous region of Myanmar.

+Research indicates that the Karen exhibit signs of genetic isolation, suggesting a distinct genetic lineage separate from neighbouring populations.
+A study focusing on the Kayah (Red Karen) in Northern Thailand analysed autosomal short tandem repeats (STRs) and Y-chromosomal haplogroups.
+The findings revealed that the Kayah people are genetically closer to other Southeast Asian populations than to those from Northeast Asia or Tibet.

-British period
+British colonial era

 Following British victories in the three Anglo-Burmese wars, Myanmar was annexed as a province of British India in 1886.
 Baptist missionaries introduced Christianity to Myanmar beginning in 1830, and they were successful in converting many Karen.
 Christian Karens were favoured by the British colonial authorities and were given opportunities not available to the Burmese ethnic majority, including military recruitment and seats in the legislature.
 Some Christian Karens began asserting an identity apart from their non-Christian counterparts, and many became leaders of Karen ethno-nationalist organisations, including the Karen National Union.

-In 1881 the Karen National Associations (KNA) was founded by western-educated Christian Karens to represent Karen interests with the British.
+In 1881 the Karen National Association (KNA) was founded by western-educated Christian Karens to represent Karen interests with the British.
 Despite its Christian leadership, the KNA sought to unite all Karens of different regional and religious backgrounds into one organisation.
 They argued at the 1917 Montagu–Chelmsford hearings in India that Myanmar was not "yet in a fit state for self-government".
 Three years later, after submitting a criticism of the 1920 Craddock Reforms, they won 5 (and later 12) seats in the Legislative Council of 130 (expanded to 132) members.
 The majority Buddhist Karens were not organised until 1939 with the formation of a Buddhist KNA.
 In 1938 the British colonial administration recognised Karen New Year as a public holiday.